 These garlic cream cheese mashed potatoes are something I make quite often at my house but it never occurred to me that I hadn’t shared them yet!
 This recipe isn’t anything earth-shattering or crazy but it’s a recipe for mashed potatoes with a ton of flavor that come out perfect every time!
 How can anything be bad when it has butter, cream cheese, and garlic right?!

 I know not everyone loves to make mashed potatoes from scratch but every once in a while, it’s nice to really put some love into our food and make it from start to finish.
-(I totally use store-bought mashed potatoes all the time so I’m not judging!)
+(I totally use store-bought mashed potatoes from time to time so I’m not judging!)
 But these garlic cream cheese potatoes really are something special and they’re perfect for big holiday meals too!

 I top them off with a little extra butter and parsley for garnish and that’s it!!
 (If you’re serving these for a large group, you can add them to a slow cooker after you’ve boiled them and just keep them on warm.
 It keeps them nice and creamy!)